puresight/puresight.github.io/tech/devops.md

 tags:
 - devops
 subject: "computer operation"
-description: "DevOps is a fusion of software development and system operations, teaming dev and ops personnel, to automate applications delivery and infrastructure changes."
+description: "DevOps is a fusion of software development and system operations, teaming dev and ops personnel to automate applications delivery and infrastructure changes."
 image:
   alt: "gears"
   caption: ""